jshields123/CV/README.md

 ## Jack Shields CV

-A Full Stack Developer in Ruby and JavaScript with a thirst for a challenge, and recently got them by the truckload at Makers Academy where I graduated their bootcamp.
-This is where I switched sides and transformed from a tech recruiter into a fully fledged full stack developer.
-The pace of change in tech reflects my own drive to develop and learn about the world around us.
-I am keen to combine this drive, with my first class communication skills and a continuously improving technical knowledge.
+Whilst living in Australia I found myself starved of a challenge and so decided to dive head first into something new.
+I found the industry that I was recruiting in (Tech) pulling me in.
+Fast forward 6 months I am a Full Stack Developer in Ruby and JavaScript with my days full of problem solving challnges.
+Graduating from Makers Academy bootcamp equipped me with the tools to supercharge my learning style, which allowed me to write clean, testable code, and be able to pick up any new language and technology and run with it.
+The pace of change in tech reflects my own drive to continuously develop and learn about the world around us.
+I am keen to combine this drive, with my first class communication skills and a constantly improving technical knowledge.

 ## Projects